 How to Manage Multiple Gmail Accounts

 If most or all of your email messages come through Gmail, there’s an in-depth guide on how to manage multiple Gmail accounts.
 We walk you step by step through forwarding your emails, as well as demonstrating how Shift can help you move between multiple Gmail logins easily.
 Check out How to Manage Multiple Gmail Accounts.
+If you have a team that manages a group mailbox but don't want to share passwords and want to avoid tab switching, another great option is setting up a Shared Inbox using an email collaboration tool like Gmelius to give your team the visibility they need right from within their own Gmail inbox.

 How to Manage Multiple Microsoft Outlook Accounts